ohong/keep-thinking/questions/naval-history.md

 ---

 ### Question Q9
-Question: Short Answer — Name the U.S. Navy heavy cruiser that was torpedoed and sunk after delivering atomic bomb components to Tinian in July 1945.
+Question: Which U.S. Navy heavy cruiser was torpedoed and sunk after delivering atomic bomb components to Tinian in July 1945?
+Options:
+- A) USS Helena
-Answer: USS Indianapolis
+- B) USS Indianapolis
+- C) USS Juneau
+- D) USS Portland
+Answer: B
 Explanation: USS Indianapolis (CA-35) completed a critical delivery mission before being sunk by a Japanese submarine, leading to a tragic loss of life.

 ---